fuzzylogicxx/fuzzylogic/posts/2021-03-22-encapsulated-eleventynunjucks-components-with-macros-by-trys-mudford.md

 tags: [link, nunjucks, templatelanguages, javascript, jamstack]
 linkTarget: "https://www.trysmudford.com/blog/encapsulated-11ty-components/"
 ---
 Trys shows us how to use the Nunjucks `macro` to create encapsulated components.
-This works out less leaky and more predictable than an `include` preceded by variables set with `set`.
+This works out less leaky and more predictable than an `include` preceded by variables assigned with `set`.
 ---

 Trys’s solution allows us to render components like so: